csc301-2023-fall/project-11-unicef-t/deliverables/D3/mapbox-plugin/README.md

 npm run dev
 ```

-To add the package to Superset, go to the `superset-frontend` subdirectory in your Superset source folder (assuming both the `unicef-mapbox-plugin` plugin and `superset` repos are in the same root directory) and run
+To add the package to Superset, go to the `superset-frontend` subdirectory in your Superset source folder (assuming both the `mapbox-plugin` plugin and `superset` repos are in the same root directory) and run
 ```
-npm i -S ../../unicef-mapbox-plugin
+npm i -S ../../mapbox-plugin
 ```

 If your Superset plugin exists in the `superset-frontend` directory and you wish to resolve TypeScript errors about `@superset-ui/core` not being resolved correctly, add the following to your `tsconfig.json` file: